pingcap/docs-cn/op-guide/recommendation.md

 ## Web browser requirements

 Based on the Prometheus and Grafana platform, TiDB provides a visual data monitoring solution to monitor the TiDB cluster status.
-To visit the Grafana monitor interface, it is recommended to use a higher version of Microsoft IE, Google Chrome or Mozilla Firefox.
+To access the Grafana monitor interface, it is recommended to use a higher version of Microsoft IE, Google Chrome or Mozilla Firefox.